SharePoint/sp-dev-docs/docs/apis/migration-api-overview.md

 > [!NOTE]
 > You can find latest version of the SharePoint Online Client Side Object Model from [NuGet gallery](https://www.nuget.org/packages/Microsoft.SharePointOnline.CSOM/).

+>[!NOTE]
+>The **SharePoint Migration Tool** is not available for users of Office 365 operated by 21Vianet in China.
+It is also not available for users of Office 365 with the German cloud using the data trustee, *German Telekom*.
+However, it is supported for users in Germany whose data location is not in the German data center.

 ## Methods

 ### CreateMigrationJob